funwithsoda/soda-alerts/README.md

 # soda-alerts
-Allows one to get email alerts using the Socrata Open Data API.
-Other hooks to consider adding are Twitter Bots and Web Hooks and Websockets.
+This is a REST API for creating and managing alerts of new results for queries to Socrata datasets.
+The supported methods for getting alerts are email and SMS.
+Future methods include webhooks, websockets, and Twitter.

 To make this lightweight I decided against using a real database and CRON.

-Install:
+## Install

-1. Copy configuration_example.json to configuration.json and fill in the details
+1. Copy config_example.json to configuration.json and fill in the details
+2. Run `pip install -r requirements.txt`
-2. Run app.py and get_data.py
+3. Run `python app.py` and `python get_data.py`

-Example:
+## Usage

+Send a get request to `/add_alert/` with email address and the Socrata API url.
+You need to encode the URL if it has parameters like  `https://data.seattle.gov/resource/grwu-wqtk.json?type=Aid Response` E.g. `https%3A//data.seattle.gov/resource/grwu-wqtk.json%3Ftype%3DAid%20Response`

+## Examples

+### Alert of any new Seattle Fire Department response incidents

 ```
 import requests
 requests.get('http://localhost:5000/add_alert/?email=tim@insideyourgovernment.com&url=https://data.seattle.gov/resource/grwu-wqtk.json')
 ```

+### Alert of any new Seattle Fire Department fire calls